-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 What could possibly go wrong?

-Carolina Milanesi, President and Principal Analyst, Creative Strategies:
+Carolina Milanesi, President and Principal Analyst, Creative Strategies

 The metaverse could be anything from a form of escapism as alternative reality that is fun and engaging to an absolute hell where the current problems Facebook is facing with misinformation and abuse will feel way more real.
 First and foremost it will be used by Facebook to further monetize on consumers.

-Ibrahim Baggili, Founding Director, Connecticut Institute of Technology at University of New Haven:
+Ibrahim Baggili, Founding Director, Connecticut Institute of Technology at University of New Haven

 As an active researcher in the security and forensics of VR systems, should the metaverse come into existence, we should explore and hypothesize the ways it will be misused.
 We have already shown through our research, practical security weaknesses in VR as it lends itself to new types of immersive attacks like our discovered Human Joystick Attack and the Man-In-The-Room attacks.
 In one attack, we can control the movement of a person in VR without their knowledge or consent.
 In the other, we can step into private environments “rooms” and snoop on people without their knowledge or consent.
 This is just the tip of the iceberg of what will be possible in terms of the misuse of the technology.